nextcloud/tasks/issue_template.md

 from within your Nextcloud installation folder
 ```

-**The content of config/config.php:**
+**Nextcloud configuration:**

 ```
-If you have access to your command line run e.g.: sudo -u www-data php occ config:list system from within your Nextcloud installation folder
+If you have access to your command line run e.g.: sudo -u www-data php occ config:list system from within your instance's installation folder

 or

 Insert your config.php content here
-(Without the database password, passwordsalt and secret)
+Make sure to remove all sensitive content such as passwords. (e.g. database password, passwordsalt, secret, smtp password, …)
 ```

 **Are you using external storage, if yes which one:** local/smb/sftp/...